nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![Exit command not saved cancel](images/screenshots/ExitCommandNotSavedCancel.png)

-The image above is the result of pressing the Esc key after you are warned.
+The image above is the result of pressing the Esc key after the warning.

 To learn more about **adding a new fosterer through the profile page**, refer to the section [Adding a fosterer through the profile page: add](#adding-a-fosterer-through-the-profile-page-add). <br>
 To learn more about **editing a fosterer through the profile page**, refer to the section [Editing a fosterer's detail through the profile page: edit](#editing-a-fosterers-details-through-the-profile-page-edit).